in

 • Feed Phormium with an all-purpose organic fertilizer in spring.

-How to Care for Phormium
+How to care for Phormium

 • Where Phormium is marginally hardy, place a deep, dry mulch over the crown in winter or overwinter the plant indoors.

-Phormium Pests and Diseases
+Phormium pests and diseases

 • Phormium can sometimes develop leaf spots or crown rot.